The Cycle of Addiction: How to Break Free From It and Recover

 One of the greatest reasons for addiction, however, is due to genetics.
 The makeup of your brain can cause you to need a larger amount of stimulation.
 This stimulation causes you to want to use drugs or alcohol for you to feel happier or more calm.

-Drugs or alcohol become the vice that brings on those desired feelings.
+Common substances such as drugs and alcohol become the vice that brings on those desires.
 The need for drugs or alcohol to fulfill these emotional needs starts to increase, and a habit is formed.
 Thus begins the cycle of addiction.

 - Cravings for the drug or alcohol